github/codeql-coding-standards/change_notes/2024-06-03-constexpr-variable.md

  - `A7-1-2` - `VariableMissingConstexpr.ql`:
-   - Remove false positives for compiler generated variables
-   - Remove results in uninstantiated templates that cause false positives
+   - Fixes #607.
+Remove false positives for compiler generated variables and in uninstantiated templates